Trump running out of time to solidify immigration agenda after U.S. election loss

 The moves come even as Democratic President-elect Joe Biden has pledged to rescind many of Trump’s immigration policies.
 By finalizing rules that have just been proposed, or issuing last-minute orders, the administration could slow down Biden’s efforts to undo many of Trump’s signature measures that have made it harder for immigrants to enter and settle in the United States.

 One measure announced this week limits travel to the United States for Chinese Communist Party members and their immediate families.
-The State Department said on Thursday it was reducing the maximum validity of tourist visas for that group down from 10 years to 1 month.
+The State Department said on Thursday it was reducing the maximum validity of tourist visas for that group to one month from 10 years.

 Another goal for Trump’s last few weeks in office is replacing a lottery system used to award H-1B visas to skilled foreign workers, according to officials with the U.S. Department of Homeland Security, who spoke on condition of anonymity to discuss government operations.
 Instead, a new selection process would favor visa applicants with higher-paying jobs.

-The Trump administration argued in a proposed version of the regulation released in October that the change is needed to better protect U.S. workers.
+White House senior adviser Stephen Miller - considered the architect of Trump’s hard-line immigration agenda - told Reuters over the summer that the regulations meant to drive up wages in the H-1B program would be politically unpopular to reverse, since the changes are aimed at protecting U.S. workers.

-White House senior adviser Stephen Miller - considered the architect of Trump’s hard-line immigration agenda - told Reuters over the summer that the regulations meant to drive up wages in the H-1B program would be politically unpopular to reverse.
+On Thursday, the U.S. Justice Department filed a lawsuit against Facebook Inc, accusing the social media giant of discriminating against potential U.S. hires by favoring temporary workers, including H-1B visas holders.
+A Facebook spokesman said it disputed the allegations in the complaint.

 Other measures that could be hurried to the finish line include new rules to restrict access to asylum and a regulation that would allow federal immigration officials to collect DNA from family-based visa applicants and the U.S. citizens or permanent residents who sponsor them.